Qberix-cmd/VTXTSecureTextDLL/README.md

 # QberixNotesResource
-This contains the 'resource' of Qberix Notes
+This contains the resource of Qberix Notes